pzuliani/SPICE/README.md

 bounds = [[0.0,0.0,0.0],
 		[1.0,1.0,1.0]]

-# ---- We specify seperable mass-action propensity functions (acting on species x, parameters θ, propensity vector a, time t)
+# ---- We specify separable mass-action propensity functions (acting on species x, parameters θ, propensity vector a, time t)
 function F(x, θ, a, t)
     H(x,θ,a,t)
     a .*= θ